Sahib Jamal: Death and burial place

 The richly carved cenotaph is made of white marble.

 Sahib Jamal died c.
 25 June 1599 in Lahore, present-day Pakistan, and was also buried there.
 Construction of her tomb dates to either 1599 C.E. or 1615 C.E.

 There is a popular misconception that the Tomb of Sahib Jamal in Lahore is the tomb of the legendary dancing girl Anarkali.
 As per the legend, the tomb was said to be built by the Mughal emperor Jahangir for his love Anarkali, who was caught by Emperor Akbar for exchanging glances with Jahangir, at the time known as Prince Salim.
 Anarkali was reportedly a concubine of Akbar, and this action reportedly enraged Akbar so much, that he had Anarkali interred alive in a wall.
 When Prince Salim ascended the throne and took the name "Jahangir," he is reported to have ordered the construction of a tomb over the site of the wall in which Anarkali was reportedly buried.

-18th century historian Abdullah Chagatai reported that the tomb was not the resting place for Anarkali, but instead for Jahangir's beloved wife Sahib Jamal.
-Many modern historians accept the credulity of this account.
+18th-century historian Abdullah Chagatai reported that the tomb was not the resting place for Anarkali, but instead for Jahangir's beloved wife Sahib Jamal.
+Many modern historians accept the credibility of this account.
 The building is currently used as the Punjab Archives, so access to the public is limited.

-Sahib Jamal's white marble cenotaph features carvings with the 99 names of God, and was described by 19th century historians as "one of the finest pieces of carving in the world."
+Sahib Jamal's white marble cenotaph features carvings with the 99 names of God, and was described by 19th-century historians as "one of the finest pieces of carving in the world."

 In addition to the 99 names of God, the cenotaph is inscribed with a Persian couplet written by the Emperor Jahangir which reads: "Ah! could I behold the face of my beloved once more, I would give thanks unto my God until the day of resurrection."